MeBadDev/DCBot/README.md

 # Discord Minecraft Server Bot

 This bot allows you to manage a Minecraft server directly from Discord.
 It supports starting and stopping servers, executing commands, and logging events.
+[!CAUTION]
+> it's also hacked together in 40 minutes so I don't recommend it for production/real world use!

 ## Features
 - Start a Minecraft server with `/start_server [server_name]`.
 - Stop a running server with `/stop_server [server_name]`.
 - Execute commands in a dedicated channel for each server.
+> [!IMPORTANT]
+> **ANYONE** with 'send message' permission will be able to send command to the server!
 - Log server events and commands to a log channel.
 - Admin-only `/kill_bot` command to gracefully stop all servers and shut down the bot.